10 Questions and Answers about Terracotta

 9. How much does terracotta tile cost?

 Depending on quality, new terracotta tile costs about 3 to 7 dollars per square foot.
 For rare antique tiles, the price can be much more.
-Because this type of tile needs to be laid by a professional, you will need to factor in labor when calculating the total cost.
+Because you will have to hire a professional to lay this type of tile, factor in labor when calculating the total cost.

 10. Is it possible to recycle terracotta?